-NATIONAL OUTCOME Self-reliant and sustainable communities.
-Self-reliant and sustainable communities.
-NA Self-reliant sustainable communitie ACHIEVEMENTS As at June 2020, this initiative was cancelled due to the COVID-19 Pandemic For fiscal 2020, the following was achieved under the programme: Two hundred and twenty-nine (229) tutors (in the areas of dance, drumming, drama and music) gained part-time employment.
+NATIONAL OUTCOME ant and ble nities. ant and ble nities.
+NATI Self-reliant sustainable communities.
+Self-reliant sustainable communities.
+ACHIEVEMENTS As at June 2020, this initiative was cancelled due to the COVID-19 Pandemic For fiscal 2020, the following was achieved under the programme: Two hundred and twenty-nine (229) tutors (in the areas of dance, drumming, drama and music) gained part-time employment.
 Five hundred and thirty-six (536) training classes were conducted for communities participating in folk presentations/theatre in performances in approximately one hundred and sixty-three (163) communities.
-Approximately six thousand and fiffy (6,050) persons (families and communities) were beneficiaries under the PMBVTC.
+Approximately six thousand and fifty (6,050) persons (families and communities) were beneficiaries under the PMBVTC.
 As at June 2020 This programme was cancelled due to the COVID-19 Pandemic.
-BENEFICIARY CATEGORY Men and Women Children, Youth and Communities Communities INITIATIVE MENTORING BY THE MASTERS The Mentoring by the Masters programme is the flagship project of the National Registry of Artists and Cultural Workers.
+BENEFICIARY CATEGORY Men and Women Children, Youth and Communities Communities INITIATIVE MENTORING BY THE MASTERS The Mentoring by the Masters programme is the flagshin project of the National Registry of Artists and Cultural Workers.
 This mentorship workshop series aims to honour the contributions of cultural icons as they pass on their knowledge and expertise to upcoming professionals in the Creative and Cultural Industries.
 The project serves as a strategy for succession planning, as well as heritage preservation.
 PRIME MINISTER'S BEST VILLAGE TROPHY COMPETITION (PMBVTC) The Prime Minister's Best Village Trophy Competition is designed to partner with communities, to identify, promote and implement programmes and projects, whilst preserving Traditional Folk Art through competition between communities.
-The Music Schools in the Community Programme has the following objectives: 1.
+MUSIC SCHOOLS IN THE COMMUNITY The Music Schools in the Community Programme has the following objectives: 1.
 Aid the development of cultural industries through creating a cadre of musicians for the future; 2.
 Increase Music Literacy among the steel band community; 3.
 Expose steel bands and artistic community organizations to other instruments; and 4.
-Support steel bands and artistic community organizations in capacity building for self- VAD THE ARTS HLA DEAETOBWEAL CAFLAKE MINISLEKA OE COMMUN
+Support steel bands and artistic community organizations in capacity building for self-sustainability.
+S VAD THE ARTS HLA DEAETOBWENL CAFLABE MINISTRY OF COMMUN